 Their story created an opportunity for mission.
 There are many needs in this poor, rural village.
 Many are immediate – food, clothing, school supplies.
 The village has no electricity or running water.
 There is a school with 8 classes (grades 1-8) with no electricity, blackboard, chairs or desks except for a few in the 8th grade class.
 There is a water borehole at the school (1.5 miles from the village) that is shared with another village.
 When the borehole runs dry, the villagers go to the river to wash and fetch water for cooking.

-In April, a container ship is leaving for Malawi.
+In April, a container ship left for for Malawi.
 This is the cheapest way to get goods to the villagers in Malawi.
-The FPC mission committee (Sue Jourdan (elder), Fran Andrews, Jennie Auble, Ann Green and Kristin Roe) voted to provide 4 large containers that we can fill with needed items in addition to paying $500 toward the shipping of the containers.
-The cost of shipping is $145 per 45 gallon container.
-The trip from the US to Malawi will take 3 ½ months so the goods should arrive in late July.
+The FPC mission committee (Sue Jourdan (elder), Fran Andrews, Jennie Auble, Ann Green and Kristin Roe) voted to provide large containers that we can fill with needed items in addition to paying $500 toward the shipping of the containers.
 We actually sent 9 containers because of the generosity of our congregation!

 The collection of goods and shipping them to Malawi is meeting an immediate need but the goal of helping the villagers doesn’t stop there.
 The mission committee will be working with Norman and Josie to find out sustainable ways to help the village in the future.